Education: B.A. in Behavioral Neuroscience from the University of San Diego

 Join in on the fun!
 Check out #CitkRLT for a behind-the-scenes look at photos from past participants and leaders.

-Reforesting and replanting endangered species of coral on some of the world’s most spectacular reefs, scouting wetlands of international significance, kayaking through clear waters, and swimming with therapeutic dolphins ... the Florida Keys provide a superabundance of conservation and adventure opportunities.
+Reforesting and replanting endangered species of coral on some of the world’s most spectacular reefs, scouting wetlands of international significance, kayaking through clear waters, and diving to the depths of an ancient ship wreck.
+The Florida Keys provide a superabundance of conservation and adventure opportunities.

 Surrounded by the Florida Keys National Marine Sanctuary, the Atlantic Ocean, and the Gulf of Mexico, we have access to some of the world’s largest coral reefs and rarest plant and animal species.